Best Outdoor Paint for Concrete and Patios

 - Use a masonry sealer or concrete filler to fill any cracks or holes in the concrete.
 This patching process may require more than one coat.

-- Using a paint brush, capture the corner and edges of the concrete floor with the primer.
+- Begin applying primer by using a paint brush on the corners and edges of the concrete floor or surface.

-- Repeat same method above to paint the concrete floor.
+- Repeat the same method above to paint the concrete floor.

-- Using a paint brush, apply sealant along the floor edges.
+- Using a paint brush, apply sealant to the floor edges.

-- Using the paint roller, roll the sealant across the concrete floor.
+- Using a paint roller, apply the sealant across the concrete floor.
 Multiple coats are necessary.